botpress/botpress-examples/motivation-bot/README.md

 ### 9. Basic welcome message

 First, we will setup a basic answer to `GET_STARTED` button on Messenger.
-You simply need to add those lines of `index.js` under your TODO list.
+You simply need to add those lines in `index.js`.

 ```js
 bp.hear({